-As anyone who has tried to sign an electronic document would know, there are a bewildering array of options for online signatures.
+As anyone who has tried to sign an electronic document would know, there is a bewildering array of options for online signatures.
 Whether you’re using a mouse, a stylus, or your finger, there are various ways to create a signature that will be legally binding.
 However, not all online signatures are created equal.
-Here are many electronic signature examples and how they work.
+Here are many examples of electronic signatures and how they work.

 For businesses, it’s important to understand the different types of signatures and when each should be used.
 As a result, legal operations can run more smoothly and efficiently.

 What is an Electronic Signature?

 An electronic signature, also known as an e-signature, is a technical term for electronic data that indicates the intention of a person or organization to sign contracts online or other documents.

 Although there are slight variations, electronic and digital signatures both serve the same purpose: to identify the signer and to ensure that the document has not been altered.
 The main difference between these two types of signatures is how they are created.

 An electronic signature can be easily created by typing your name into an email or web form, while a digital signature requires more complex software and technical expertise.
 If you need to create a legally binding document, it’s best to use a digital signature for authentication.
 However, for most everyday transactions, an electronic signature will suffice.